Best Buy warns on profit; U.S. unit head to leave

-Retailer Best Buy Co Inc (BBY.N) on Wednesday warned earnings and same-store sales would fall for its fiscal third quarter, and said the head of its U.S. business will leave as it starts to restructure under a new chief executive.
+Retailer Best Buy Co Inc (BBY.N) warned that earnings and same-store sales would fall for its third quarter, and said the head of its U.S. business will leave as the world's largest consumer electronics chain starts to restructure under a new CEO.

-Best Buy shares fell 6.8 percent in after-hours trading.
-The news came less than a month before the unofficial start of the biggest selling season of the year for the No. 1 U.S. electronics chain.
+The news, which pushed its shares down 6.8 percent in after-hours trading, came less than a month before the unofficial start of the biggest selling season of the year.

-U.S. business president Mike Vitelli will exit at the end of the current fiscal year in early February with a lump-sum payment of $1.45 million.
-The executive vice president of U.S. operations will also depart.
+U.S. business president Mike Vitelli will exit at the end of the current fiscal year in early February with a lump-sum payment of $1.45 million, and the executive vice president of U.S. operations, Tim Sheehan, will leave the company at the end of this month.

 The move is the first big structural change under new CEO Hubert Joly, who was brought in as the company grapples with the rising trend of shoppers who treat its stores like showrooms for cheaper online retailers.

+As part of the executive shuffle, the company named Shawn Score as the head of its U.S. retail channel.
+Score was formerly the president of Best Buy's mobile business.

-In August, the world's largest consumer electronics chain suspended profit forecasts and share buybacks for the rest of the year to give its newly named chief executive time to construct his own turnaround plan.
+The changes in the executive suite came two months after Best Buy suspended profit forecasts and share buybacks for the year to give its newly named chief executive time to construct his own turnaround plan.
+In early October, the company said CFO James Muehlbauer had decided to leave as well.

 The company is also waiting for its former CEO and largest shareholder, Richard Schulze, to decide whether he can put together a buyout bid.